back

 Emotional Resistance

 Emotions can also hinder open-mindedness.
 When confronted with new ideas or perspectives, you may feel defensive or annoyed.
 Taking a deep breath and calming down can help you manage these emotions and enable you to be more receptive to different viewpoints.
-Practice listening actively and maintaining an attitude of curiosity, even when discussing contentious subjects, to create an environment conducive to open-mindedness.

 Cultural Factors